TARADevOps/tsuki-webshop/DOCKER_DEPLOYMENT.md

     cd ..
     docker-compose up -d

+### STEP 8: Activate Plugins & Health Check

 In The WordPress Admin UI, Navigate To Plugins and Activate Redis & Nginx Cache.

-Navigate to Redis Settings and "Enable Object Caching" Navigate to Nginx Settings and Set the Path to "wordpress/cache"
+* Navigate to Redis Settings and "Enable Object Caching"

+* Navigate to Nginx Settings and Set the Path to "wordpress/cache"

 Navigate to the Dashboard on the Left Menu Bar and Perform a Health Check to Verify you Have a Healthy Application.

-### STEP 8: Portainer Admin UI
+### STEP 9: Portainer Admin UI

 Navigate to Your DevPanel URL and Folow the Instructions to Create an Admin User.
 Keep a Copy of the Credentials.
 Log into the Admin UI.